shaharyaaransari/CryptoHunter/README.md

 Deployed Link - https://crypto-hunter-2023.netlify.app/

 ## What is CrytoHunter about?

-CrytoHunter is an online platform where users can see the Cryptocurrency  price at every day.
-And also see the history and performance of the currency of the last 1 year.
-Users can see the trending cryptocurrency which is highly demanded of the world.
+CryptoHunter is an online platform where users can view cryptocurrency prices daily.
+Additionally, users have access to the historical performance of currencies over the past year.
+Stay informed about trending cryptocurrencies that are in high demand globally.

 ## Features:-